Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 6. Legitimate interests

-Organizations must identify and document the specific legal basis for each processing activity, with consent being just one of several options.
+Organizations must identify and document the specific legal basis for each of their data processing activities, with consent being just one of several options.

 DPDPA's Approach